WangGodder/deep-cross-modal-hashing/README.md

 Please read "[readme](./torchcmh/dataset/README.md)" in dataset package

 ----
+### Model
+You can crate model or use existing model.
+We support some pre-train models, you can check out the [README.md](./torchcmh/models/README.md) file in details.

+---
 ### Dependencies
 you need to install these package to run
 - visdom 0.1.8+